“S. King left Craver by batting a fly away to right, which was handsomely taken by the indomitable Tom Berry.”

 The last years of his life were spent as one of the city aldermen.
 In this position he came in contact with all classes and he endeared himself to our lawyers and others having occasion to take cases before him.
 Always asserting a string will power to do what he believed was right, Mr. Berry never lost sight of the great admonition that punishment must be tempered with mercy.
 And as he lived, respected and looked up to by all who knew him, so he died, content in the fact that he had done the right thing all through life.
 Mrs. Berry and the children have lost a good husband and father, but the public has lost a good citizen, and nowhere will his counsel and friendly advice be missed more than among the firemen of this city.

 Delaware County Daily Times (Chester, PA), 08 June 1915, Page 3.

-Thomas Haney Berry was the son of Washington and Maria (Haney) Berry, the oldest of three kids.
+Thomas Haney Berry, born 31 December 1842, was the son of Washington and Maria (Haney) Berry, and the oldest of three kids.
 His father, a butcher and grocer, was a Pennsylvania native, while his mother was an immigrant from Ireland.
 Berry served three tours in the Civil War.
 Initially he enlisted in 1862, serving in Company B, Sixteenth Regiment as a member of the Pennsylvania Volunteers.
 After his honorable discharge a year later, he joined Company A of the 37th Regiment of the Pennsylvania Militia under Colonel John Trout for a year.
 He reenlisted a third time, joining Company A of Nineteenth Regiment of Pennsylvania Volunteers.
 In addition to his professional roles, he served on the local Hanley Hose Company fire department.
 Tom would marry Mary K. Byre and have three sons.
-His demise, noted above, was due to Tuberculosis.
+His demise on 06 June 1915, noted above, was due to Tuberculosis.

 1850, 1860, 1870, 1880, 1900, 1910 US Census